pryv/dev-site/src/documents/reference-sections/basics.html.md

 # Basics

-## What's the URL?

-`https://{username}.pryv.io` (where `{username}` is the name of the user whose data you want to access)

-Because Pryv potentially stores each user's data in a different location according to the user's choice, the API's base URL is unique for each user.

-## Calling API methods
+## API style

 Most of the API follows REST principles, meaning each item has its own unique resource URL and can be read or modified via HTTP verbs:

 - GET to read the item(s)
-- POST to create a new item
+- POST to create a new item, with a JSON message in the request body
-- PUT to modify the item
+- PUT to modify the item, with a JSON message in the request body
 - DELETE to delete the item (note that logical deletion, or trashing, is supported for items like events, folders and channels)

-Here's an example API request:
+Example API request:
 ```http
 GET /{channel-id}/events HTTP/1.1
 Host: {user-name}.pryv.io